slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"No hay prepotencia más ridícula que la que se destila de la creencia de que recopilar talento ajeno es un talento."
 -- Jorge Luis Borges*
+> *"If you know how quickly people forget the dead... you will stop living to impress people."
+-- Christopher Walken*

 - if you don't like something, just take away its only power: your attention.
 - civilized war: please the master and positive relationship with servants. if you appear too ambitious they’ll bring you down.